cloudonlanapps/yet_another_date_picker/README.md

       - Added DDMMYYYY.toDateTime, when it is not null, the weekday can be obtained from the package `intl` `DateFormat('EEEE').format(date);`
 - [X] Allow UI to disable either day or year.
 - [X] Option to set, heigth and width from outside.

+If you have any suggestion, feelfree to create an issue